amnh30/AVRDrivers/README.md

 ---

-This professional and emoji-enhanced `README.md` should help engage readers and provide a clear, visually appealing overview of your project!
-Let me know if you need further adjustments.
+This updated `README.md` integrates the **Stepper Motor** and **Keypad** functionality, provides clear examples for each, and uses emojis to make it more visually engaging.
+Let me know if you need more modifications or additions!